 Important to the success of an asylum claim is the evidence that the Ukrainian government does not protect political dissidents and members of the LGBT community from persecution.

 LGBT applicants must prove that they are members of a particular social group, defined as a members of the LGBT community in the Ukraine.
 To that end, there are situations in which immigration judges or asylum officers ask personal questions to probe the veracity of the claim that the applicant is not heterosexual.
 All asylum applicants must present a credible claim—that is a claim that is detailed, consistent, and plausible.
 If the Immigration Judge (IJ) or asylum officer does not believe you belong to the social group, he or she may not grant asylum.

-Similarly, Crimean Tatars must demonstrate their identity.
-A judge or officer who does not believe you are a Crimean Tatar may not grant asylum.
+Similarly, Crimean Tatars and political dissidents must demonstrate their identity and the reasons why they are targeted by the Ukrainian government or why the government is unable to protect them.
 Additionally, the judge or officer must be convinced that the applicant cannot safely relocate within Ukraine.

 If you are filing a claim based on your membership in the LGBT community, it is important to convince the IJ or asylum officer that you are a member of that social group.
 Submit any evidence including membership cards for LGBT community centers.
 Testify in detail about any gay bars or clubs you frequent, including addresses and names and descriptions, and describe any same-sex relationships that you have had.